Kansas City Bio-Identical Hormone Replacement Therapy for Women

 BHRT can be administered via creams, troches, injections, capsules or pellet therapy.

-Our team of menopause doctors offer hormone testing to patients to determine causes of fatigue, insomnia, autism and more.
+Our team of menopause doctors offer hormone testing to patients to determine causes of fatigue, insomnia, irritability and more.

 To learn more about our bio-identical hormone replacement treatments & non-hormonal relief programs or to schedule an appointment with our specialist, CLICK HERE or visit our center.